 Whether you’re ready or not, GDPR will go in effect on May 25, 2018.
 If your website is not compliant before then, don’t panic.
 Just continue to work towards compliance and get it done asap.

 The likelihood of you getting a fine the day after this rule goes in effect are pretty close to zero because the European Union’s website states that first you’ll get a warning, then a reprimand, and fines are the last step if you fail to comply and knowingly ignore the law.

 The EU is not out to get you.
-They’re doing this to protect user’s data and restore people’s trust in online businesses.
+It’s doing this to protect users’ data and restore people’s trust in online businesses.
 As the world goes digital, we need these standards.
 With the recent data breaches of large companies, it’s important that these standards are adapted globally.

 It will be good for all involved.
 These new rules will help boost consumer confidence and in turn help grow your business.

 We hope this article helped you learn about WordPress and GDPR compliance.
 We will do our best to keep it updated as more information or tools get released.

 - GDPR Hysteria Part I and Part II by Jacques Mattheij

 - Data protection infographic by European Commission

 - Principles of the GDPR by European Commission

 - GDPR and MonsterInsights – everything you need to know